 What the previous example illustrated is that selective non response biases research outcomes.
 It does so by affecting the representativity of the nett sample.

 So how can we prevent bias from selective non response?
 The most common “fix” to selective non response is weighting the nett sample.
 A detailed explanation of weighting is beyond the scope of this tutorial.However, see SPSS WEIGHT Command Very briefly, weighting means that underrepresented groups are given more weight in the sample and vice versa for overrepresented groups.
 The result is a weighted nett sample that may be more representative than its unweighted counterpart.

 Importantly, weighting requires that population distributions on relevant background variables are known (or can be reasonably estimated) for the target population.
-In practice, population distributions are often available only for very general populations (such as all Dutch citizens) on main demographic variables (age, gender).
-Unfortunately, such information is often insufficient in order to properly weight a sample.
+In practice, such frequency distributions are often available only for very general populations (such as all Dutch citizens) on main demographic variables (age, gender).
+Unfortunately, this information is often insufficient in order to properly weight a sample.